Akatsuki667/holbertonschool-low_level_programming/recursion/README.md

 1-print_rev_recursion.c : Write a function that prints a string in reverse.

 2-strlen_recursion.c : Write a function that returns the length of a string.

+3-factorial.c : Write a function that returns the factorial of a given number.
+- If n is lower than 0, the function should return -1 to indicate an error
+- Factorial of 0 is 1